If there is one thing we’ve learned in our move from Manhattan to Queens, it’s this:

 Laying peaches and tomatoes on a hot grill (either indoor or outdoor) brings out a smoky sweetness that pairs beautifully with milky fresh mozzarella in a quick summer salad.
 It’s a perfect plate of calm before I dive back into the Abyss of Moving.
 If you need me, I’ll be folding free t-shirts and wiping dust off an ancient blender.

-How to make Grilled Peach, Heirloom Tomato and Fresh Mozzarella Salad?
-I love this salad. fried peaches are delicious.
+Grilled Peach, Heirloom Tomato and Fresh Mozzarella Salad

 - olive oil, for brushing